 Hopefully, my morning jog will help me get in better shape and build up my immune system too.
 But for now, it’s helping me manage my time better, and that in itself is a benefit.

 Spend at least 20 minutes a day on your fitness goals.
 Before you know it, you’ll feel less overwhelmed, and your life will get that much easier.

 2. Get Enough Sleep

 Does the idea of a full night’s sleep feel more like a distant memory than your reality?

 A recent study shows that most parents are sleep deprived for the first 24 months of their child’s life.
 Each night amounts to about five hours of sleep, most of which is interrupted.
 Simply put, by the time your baby reaches toddlerhood, you’re at a six-month deficit in terms of sleep.

-I know — it feels counterintuitive to make sleeping a higher priority when you have a million things to do and so few hours in a day.
+I know — it feels counterintuitive to make sleep a higher priority when you have a million things to do and so few hours in a day.
 But a better night’s sleep will actually help you be more efficient at your tasks.

 I didn’t care about a full night’s sleep for a while as a new mom.
 With a flexible work schedule, I figured I could catch up on sleep anytime.
 I lived for nap time when I could snuggle in alongside my kid and snooze too.

 Sleep deprivation breaks down your immune system over time.
 It also wreaks havoc on your circadian rhythm.
 I found that out the hard way.
 When I finally wanted to catch up on sleep, I was met with insomnia instead.

 If your circadian rhythm is thrown off, try a melatonin regimen.
 For a week or two, take a small dose of melatonin at the same time each night.
-Do so about a half an hour before going to bed.
+Do so about half an hour before going to bed.
 This will jumpstart a new healthy sleep routine again.
 Allow yourself six-eight hours of sleep each night.